 How commissions are divided between brokers and agents

 First, it must be stated that commissions are by law completely negotiable.
-However, the "traditional" real estate community is still trying to hold on to the 6% commission structure, and even move it up to 7%.
-For illustrative purposes, we will assume a 6% commission, because it is still the most prevalent.
+However, the "traditional" real estate community is still trying to hold on to the 6% commission structure--in some cases even move it up to 7.
+For illustrative purposes, we will assume a 6% commission because it is still the most prevalent.

-There are agents and there are brokers, and each must be licensed by the state.
+There are agents and there are brokers--each must be licensed by the state.
 An agent must work for a broker for a period of time and complete educational requirements before being eligible to apply for a broker's license.
 Offices like RE/MAX and Ebby Halliday are brokers.

 For purposes of illustration, let's assume a traditional 6% commission and a $100,000 property sale:

 - $100,000 X 6% = $6,000

 - Half, or 3%, typically goes to the listing office, and the other half goes to the buying agent's office: $6,000 / 2 = $3,000

 - The agent (whether it's the listing agent or buyer's agent) then splits that $3,000 with his/her broker who he/she is employed by.

 That split varies depending on the agreement the agent has with his/her broker.
 60% to the agent and 40% to the brokerage office is common, but the split can be 50/50, 60/40, 70/30, etc. Some brokerage offices charge the agent a fixed monthly fee for "rent" or whatever they choose to call it, and the agent gets 100% of the commission.
 Assuming a 60/40 agent/broker split, the final scenario looks like this:

 - Listing Brokerage Office: $1,200 (40% of half of the 6% commission)